Chapter 7. Configuring a Basic Overcloud using Pre-Provisioned Nodes

 7.2.
 Registering the Operating System for Nodes

 Each node requires access to a Red Hat subscription.

 Standalone Ceph nodes are an exception and do not require a Red Hat OpenStack Platform subscription.
 For standalone Ceph nodes, director requires newer ansible packages to be installed.
 It is essential to enable

-The following procedure shows how to register each node to the Red Hat Content Delivery Network.
-Perform these steps on each node:
+Complete the following steps on each node to register each respective node to the Red Hat Content Delivery Network:

 Run the registration command and enter your Customer Portal user name and password when prompted: